-2.2.10 I/E 10: NV Energy Transmission Line Towers
+2.2.132.2.10 I/E 10: NV Energy Transmission Line Towers

 Excavation cannot be performed within 10 feet of the NV Energy Transmission Line towers present on the Site.
 NV Energy policy prohibits excavating within 10 feet of the footings for the towers.
 RZ-D-01B, RZ-D-02, RZ-D-03, and RZ-D-12 extend into this area and therefore, portions of these RZs cannot be excavated.
-This area is designated as I/E 10, as shown on Figure 14.
-I/E 10 is located in APNs 17812202004 and 17812301003 and information related to this control area, including the amount of impacted soil in the excavation polygons, the COCs for each polygon, and the maximum depth of excavation, is presented in Table 1.
-Tronox estimates that the volume of impacted soil that will remain in place in this area is 963 cubic yards.
+This area is designated as I/E 1410, as shown on Figure 1714.
+I/E 1410 is located in APNs 17812202004 and 17812301003 and information related to this control area, including the amount of impacted soil in the excavation polygons, the COCs for each polygon, and the maximum depth of excavation, is presented in Table 1.
+We currently estimate Tronox estimates that the volume of impacted soil that will remain in place in this area is 963 cubic yards.

-This area is unpaved, and an engineering control such as a chip seal or spray-on asphaltic coating will be constructed to protect human health and the environment until the contaminated soil is removed.
-The IC associated with this area will require that soil excavations be performed in accordance with the procedures outlined in the Environmental Risk Management Plan.
-Additionally, excavations adjacent to I/E 10 will utilize a slope of 1.5:1 in order to remove the maximum amount of contaminated soil removed while maintaining the integrity of the concrete footings.
+This area is unpaved, and an institutional engineering control such as a chip seal or spray-on asphaltic coating will be implemented at I/E 14constructed to protect human health and the environment until the contaminated soil is removed.
+The IC associated with this area will require that soil excavations in this area be performed in accordance with the procedures outlined in the Environmental Risk Management Plan.
+Additionally, excavations adjacent to I/E 1410 will utilize a slope of 1.5:1 in order to remove the maximum amount of contaminated soil removed while maintaining the integrity of the concrete footings.